 In northern Syria, SAMS is the only NGO providing a full range of cancer services, including lab work, diagnostic tests and mammogram screening, surgeries, cancer medications, and chemotherapy, free of charge to patients with breast cancer, lymphoma, colon cancer, gonads cancer, and pediatric leukemia, and infusion services for other types of cancers.
 Within a six-month period following the earthquakes, SAMS-supported Idlib Oncology and Hematology Center has received 14,195 patient referrals for cancers and blood disorders, an exponential increase, due to the patients’ inability to access life-saving treatment in Türkiye. inability to access life-saving treatment in Türkiye.

-SAMS is filling the critical gap in cancer care and providing more than 1,000 cancer consultations per month at 4 specialized cancer centers in northern Syria, including Oncology Departments at Idlib Central Hospital and Bab Al-Hawa Hospital, and oncology units at Jarablus Primary Health Care Center (PHC) and Al Bab PHC.
-A dedicated SAMS committee of over 20 specialists in adult, and pediatric oncology and pathology is always available for consultation and advice on the management of challenging and advanced cases and sharing up-to-date medical information.
+SAMS is filling the critical gap in cancer care and providing more than 1,000 cancer consultations per month at 4 specialized cancer centers in northern Syria, including oncology centers or clinics at Idlib Central Hospital, Bab Al-Hawa Hospital, Al-Bab Turkish Hospital, and Jarablus Turkish Hospital.
+A dedicated SAMS committee of over 20 American Board Certified specialists in adult, and pediatric oncology and pathology is always available for consultation and advice on the management of challenging and advanced cases and sharing up-to-date medical information.